lmfit/asteval/doc/installation.rst

 modules, deployment uses `build` and `twine`, and building the documentation requires `sphinx`.

-Python 3.9 through 3.13 are tested on Windows, MacOS, and Linux, with and without `numpy`_ installed.
+Python 3.10 through 3.14 are tested on Windows, MacOS, and Linux, with and without `numpy`_ installed.
 Older Python versions have generally been supported by `asteval` until they are well past the end of security fixes.
-While `asteval` may continue to work with Python 3.8 or even 3.7, these are not supported.

 Support for new versions of the Python 3 series is not guaranteed until some